Alachisoft/NCache/Samples/dotnetcore/AsynchronousOperations/README.md

 ### Introduction

 This sample program demonstrates how to use the NCache Asynchronous API to perform CRUD operations.
-It shows how to initialize the cache instance and Add, Get, Update and Delete object(s) from NCache.
+It shows how to initialize the cache instance and Add, Update and Remove object(s) from NCache.

 This sample uses SampleData project as a reference for model class "Customer".